Festival Western de Saint-Tite: History

 In 1967, a Saint-Tite company specializing in leather work organized a rodeo as a marketing operation on a local sports ground.
-The event hosts nearly 6,000 visitors and is so successful that it quickly formed several committees to repeat the experience in subsequent years.
-The active and voluntary participation of citizens is the basis of the event and contributes to the concretization of the company.
+The event hosts nearly 6,000 visitors and due to its success, quickly formed several committees to repeat the experience in subsequent years.
+The active and voluntary participation of citizens is the basis of the event and contributes to the containerization of the company.
 Efforts are being made to introduce a professional rodeo and equestrian competitions.
 In 1968, the parade with animal traction made its appearance.
-Over the years, several activities are added to the festival, always around a Western theme.
+Over the years, several activities have been added to the festival, always around a Western theme.

-In 1972, large wooden stands are inaugurated for the spectators of the rodeo.
+In 1972, large wooden stands were inaugurated for the spectators of the rodeo.

 Over the years, the city of Saint-Tite, the festival organization, the city's businesses and citizens have gradually changed the look of the infrastructure to make the city look like a Wild West village.

 Jean Charest, former premier of Quebec, and his wife, Michèle Dionne, on 7 September 2008.

-This transformation is visible by the following aspects:
+Some of the changes are as follows:

 A fountain, near the church, is topped by a sculpture depicting a cowboy riding a wild horse.

 A western-style four-sided clock is installed at the main intersection of the city.

 Road signs indicating the street names have been modified to make them look western.

 The shops often have a permanent exterior decoration to the western style.
 While some have completely changed the outside of their business, most are content to have stylized the name of their business.

 Households can participate each year in a decoration contest from outside their home.
 While most citizens install fences, poles and colored lights, some create articulated decorations with electric motors or cover their entire terrain with western-style objects.

-In 1999, the wooden platforms were demolished to make way for new steel platforms with a capacity of 7,243 places.
+In 1999, the wooden platforms were demolished to make way for new steel platforms with a capacity of 7,243.

 The Saint-Tite Western Festival is a non-profit organization whose mission is to produce professional rodeos and activities designed to recreate a country-western atmosphere.
 While promoting an incomparable atmosphere, the event aims to maximize major socio-economic and tourist benefits within the city of Saint-Tite, the MRC Mékinac and throughout the Mauricie region.
 All this to obtain a radiation at the international level.

-A must-attend country-western event and benchmark in terms of professional rodeo in Eastern North America, the Western Festival of Saint-Tite has carved out a place for itself in its region and its community.
-Its growth is the result of the work of a large number of passionate men and women.
+The Western Festival of Saint-Tite is a professional rodeo in Eastern North America.
+The organization's development involves the work of many individuals within the region and community.

 The Organization's vision is to set the standard for producing rodeos and country-western activities in Eastern North America.

 In 2008, the festival attracted 585,581 visitors, including 100,000 for the horse-drawn parade.